Tazaf/ionicitude/README.md

 **For now, this method is just a wrapper around the Wikitude's `callJavaScript` function.**

-This method works kindda like `eval()`.
+This method works kinda like `eval()`.
 You pass it a javascript statement as a String argument, and it will try to execute this statement on the context of the AR View.

 ```javascript
 // Somewhere in your Ionic code
 Ionicitude.callJavascript('getQuestion(42)');
 ```

-This will call the `getQuestion()` function, passing it `42` as it's only argument. **Note that `getQuestion()` must be defined in an AR World's JS files, not on your Ionic App's JS.**
+This will call the `getQuestion()` function, passing it `42` as it's only argument.
+**Note that `getQuestion()` must be defined in the AR World's JS, not on your Ionic App's JS.**

-This method is designed to be used inside a function called by the AR View using `document.location` (see above).
+This `callJavaScript()` method is designed to be called only when an AR View is currently active.
 If you try to call `Ionicitude.callJavaScript()` without having any active AR View, nothing will happen.

 ## Ionicitude Callback Handling Mechanism (CHM)